cfi2017/bl3-save/README.md

 **Make sure to make a backup before using this tool.
 The author takes no responsibility for any loss of progress as a result of this.**

 ## Using
-Extract the files from the release into your Borderlands 3 Save directory.
-Run bl3-save.exe.
+- Extract the files from the release into your Borderlands 3 Save directory.
+- Run bl3-save.exe.

+## Backups
+This tool automatically creates backups of your save files whenever you save them.
+You can find these backups in the backup directory of your save files.

+## Credits

+Credits go to these amazing people for all various sorts of reasons:
+- Gibbed & Apocalyptech for their work on decrypting and decoding save files and items
+- Cu3PO42 for expanding on the roadmap and their input regarding various features of the client.
+- aprizm for collaboration for conversion between items in various formats and base64 encoded json

+### Bug hunters
+- Zydiz